Pruned-ADAPT-VQE: compacting molecular ans\"atze by removing irrelevant operators: Data Availability Statement

 We acknowledge financial support from MICIU/AEI/10.13039/501100011033 (project PID2022-136231NB-I00) and by FEDER, UE.
 We also thank the support by the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and DIPC on behalf of the Department of Education of the Basque Government.
 The authors are thankful for the technical and human support provided by the Donostia International Physics Center (DIPC) Computer Center.

 \end{acknowledgement}

 \begin{suppinfo} In the supportive information section further details about the theory and methodology are provided.
-These include the definition of the notation of the fermionic excitations in the pool (SI.1) and a description of the molecular orbitals of linear \ce{H4} (SI.2).
-Also, details of both $F_{1}(\theta_{i})$ (SI.3) and $F_{2}(x_{i})$ (SI.4) functions, part of the decision factor, are provided, as well as from the dynamical threshold (SI.5).
-Finally, a demostration of Prune-ADAPT-VQE performance tested on a bunch of molecules is given (SI.6). \end{suppinfo}
+These include the definition of the notation of the fermionic excitations in the pool (Section S1) and a description of the molecular orbitals of linear \ce{H4} (Section S2).
+Details of both $F_{1}(\theta_{i})$ (Section S3) and $F_{2}(x_{i})$ (Section S4) functions, part of the decision factor, are provided, as well as from the dynamical threshold (Section S5).
+Analysis of the Pruned-ADAPT-VQE performance tested on several molecules (Section S6).
+Analysis of the gradient-based selection criterion (Section S7).
+Performance of Pruned-ADAPT-VQE with UCCSD (Section S8) and qubit-excitation-based (Section S9) pools.
+Results with the STO-3G basis set (Section S10).
+Dependence of parameter values (Section S11).
+Gate counts (Section S12). \end{suppinfo}